The time of Austrofascism

 After years of civil war-like conditions, the Christian Socialists under Chancellor Engelbert Dollfuß (1892 - 1934) prevailed in 1933 and abolished parliament.
 Dollfuß's goal was to establish the so-called Austrian corporative statea one-party state without opposition, curtailing elementary rights such as freedom of the press and freedom of assembly.
 In Tyrol in 1933, the Tiroler Wochenzeitung was newly founded to function as a party organ.
 The entire state apparatus was to be organised along the lines of Mussolini's fascism in Italy under the Vaterländischen Front united: Anti-socialist, authoritarian, conservative in its view of society, anti-democratic, anti-Semitic and militarised.

 Dollfuß was extremely popular in Tyrol, as photographs of the packed square in front of the Hofburg during one of his speeches in 1933 show.
-Dollfuß' Catholic-motivated policies were the closest thing to the Habsburg monarchy and were also supported by the Church.
+His policies were the closest thing to the Habsburg monarchy and were also supported by the Church.
+The Fatherland Front with its paramilitary units cracked down on socialists.
+The press was politically controlled and censored.
+The articles glorified the idyllic rural life.
+Families with many children were supported financially.
+The segregation of the sexes in schools and the reorganisation of the curriculum for girls, combined with pre-military training for boys, was also in the interests of a large part of the population.
 The unspoken long-term goal was the restoration of the monarchy.
 In 1931, a number of Tyrolean mayors joined forces to have the entry ban for the Habsburgs lifted.
-The separation of the sexes in schools and the reorganisation of the curriculum for girls while at the same time providing pre-military training for boys was also in the interests of a large part of the population.

 However, Austrofascism was unable to turn the tide in the 1930s, especially economically.
 The unemployment rate in 1933 was 25%.
 The restriction of social welfare, which was introduced at the beginning of the First Republick was introduced had dramatic effects.
 The long-term unemployed were excluded from receiving social benefits as "Discontinued" excluded.